orionlee/pht_eb_stats2/src/Processing.md

 Done by `get_and_save_simbad_meta_of_all_by_tics()`.
 Output: `cache/simbad_meta_by_ticid.csv`

-TODO: Consider to validate the result of lookup by TIC IDs (rather than just trusting them)

 ### 2. Grab SIMBAD data for those that cannot be looked up by TIC IDs

 #### 2a.
 Grab SIMBAD MAIN_IDs using coordinates match via Vizier Crossmatch